deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+## Day 18 (grpc keepalive continued)

+- quick recap of basic grpc client and server
+- server
+  - create a server type with embedded type of the unimplemented server
+  - implement the necessary rpc with the server type
+  - create a listener on a chosen address and port
+  - choose the server options (e.g TLS, KeepAliveParams, KeepAliveEnforcementPolicy etc.)
+  - create new server `grpc.NewServer` and register with the service
+  - start serving
+- client
+  - get the server address (host:port)
+  - choose the dial options (e.g. tls credentials, keepalive params)
+  - dial to the server address with the chosen options. get the connection
+  - create a client on the connection returned by dial
+  - call the rpc on the client object with the necessary parameters
+- keepalive
+  - both client and server sends pings...behavior can be controlled by ClientParameters and ServerParameters in `google.golang.org/grpc/keepalive`
+  - If no ping, server sends a GOAWAY message to the client to close the connection.
+I may be missing something here.
+How the client handles GOAWAY message?
+I tried to send another message after GOAWAY is received, and the message still went through fine on the same connection.
+The behavior seem to be library dependent.
+In general, client is expected to gracefully shutdown the connection upon receiving GOAWAY.
+  - http2debug
+    - `GODEBUG=http2debug=2` enables verbose logging of the grpc http2 communication.
+[Doc](https://go.dev/src/net/http/doc.go) says `http2debug=1` also throws some debug logs, but didn't see any in my client testing.
+  - ok..didn't know that GOAWAY is a frame type in http2..see [rfc](https://www.rfc-editor.org/rfc/rfc7540#page-43)
+  - while looking to find more info about GOAWAY, found [this](https://nuvalence.io/insights/lessons-learned-investigating-goaways-in-grpc-apis/) article. will read through it tomorrow

 ## Day 17 (grpc keepalive features)

 - explored the keepalive features on the client and server side of grpc